Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 Use high-contrast colors

 When designing your QR codes, you are not limited to the traditional colors of black and white.
-However, to make the patterns and shapes clearer to the scanner, make sure you are using colors that greatly contrast one another.
+However, to make the patterns and shapes clearer to the scanner, make sure you are using colors that have great contrast with one another.

 Avoid inverted colors